rattrayalex/FluxBone_Example/backbone_and_flux_e.md

 By telling you to use raw EventEmitter, Flux is recommending that you recreate maybe 50-75% of Backbone's Models & Collections every time you create a Store.
 Using "EventEmitter" for your stores is like using "Node.js" for your server.
 Okay, I'll do that, but I'll do it through Express.js or equivalent: a well-built microframework that's taken care of all the basics and boilerplate.

 Just like Express.js is built on Node.js, Backbone's Models and Collections are built on EventEmitter.
 And it has all the stuff you pretty much always need: Backbone emits `"change"` events and has query methods and getters and setters and everything.
-Plus, [jashkenas](https://github.com/jashkenas) and his army of [230 contributors](https://github.com/jashkenas/backbone/graphs/contributors) did a much better job on all of those things than I or you ever will.
+Plus, [jashkenas](https://github.com/jashkenas) and his army of [230 contributors](https://github.com/jashkenas/backbone/graphs/contributors) did a much better job on all of those things than I ever will.

 As an example, I converted [the MessageStore example](https://github.com/facebook/flux/blob/master/examples/flux-chat/js/stores/MessageStore.js) from above to [a "FluxBone" version](#file-messagestore-fluxbone-js).
 (Note that it's incomplete (ie; I only converted that file) and is untested).